 DELAY!.
 Directions: Located 2 miles off the 58fwy.
 35 miles from

 Bakersfield, 45 miles from Lancaster/Palmdale, 106 miles from Los Angeles

 Click here for a map and directions.
-Season starts late September, last
+Payment: Cash, only.
+You pick/we pick.

 In other words, you can bring your family and friends and enjoy the apple

 picking experience first hand.
 Or if you prefer, we pick 'em for you.
 While your here, visit our store (well it's really a barn) we have baked goodies, jams